-Skinner was thrilled standing there in the heat.
-He’d been training throughout the whole summer and was in the shape of his life.
-As he wasn’t allowed to compete in international championships, he had never focused on swimming fast in a 50 meter pool.
-When asked about his swimming, he replied: “Whatever the winning time in Montreal, I will swim faster in Philadelphia.”
+Skinner was thrilled to be standing there at Kelly’s pool in the summer heat.
+He’d been training throughout the whole summer and was in the best shape of his life.
+As he wasn’t allowed to compete in international championships, he’d never focused on swimming fast in a 50-meter pool.
+When asked about his swimming, he’d replied, “Whatever the winning time in Montreal, I will swim faster in Philadelphia.”
 Skinner was a pioneer in the use of mental visualization.
-Time and time again, he’d gone through the race in his mind.
-What it would feel like.
-What he should focus on.
-How he would be able to fight the shocking muscle rebellion that breaks out in a swimmer’s body in the second half of a 100 meter race.
+Time and time again, he’d gone through the race in his mind—what it would feel like, what he should focus on, how he would be able to fight the shocking muscle rebellion that breaks out in a swimmer’s body in the second half of a 100-meter race.

 Jonty Skinner’s leg kick had never been anything to write home about.
-Other 100 meter swimmers typically have a constantly pounding leg kick.
-Skinner’s left foot kicked down once when his right hand entered the water, and his right foot once when his left hand did the same.
-In-between, he let his feet casually rotate around each other – a style he’d developed already in his young teens when training under his father Doug back home in Cape Town.
+Other 100-meter swimmers typically have a constantly pounding leg kick.
+Skinner’s left foot kicked down once his right hand entered the water, and his right foot went down once his left hand did the same.
+In between, he let his feet casually rotate around each other—a style he’d developed in his young teens when training under his father Doug back home in Cape Town.
 Other swimmers who’ve used the same type of kick include Anders Holmertz and today’s long-distance champions, Gregorio Paltrinieri and Katie Ledecky.
-These days, however, practically no one uses Skinner’s technique when swimming the 100 meters freestyle.
+These days, however, practically no one uses Skinner’s technique when swimming the 100m freestyle.

 The drawback of this two-stroke leg kick is that it doesn’t provide all that much forward momentum.
-Nor is it particularly good at lifting the body; especially if you have a more muscular body.
-Jim Montgomery weighed 195 pounds distributed over his 6’3’’ frame.
-Jonty Skinner’s slim 6’6’’ body weighed no more than 185 pounds and was therefore better suited for the two-stroke leg kick.
+Nor is it particularly good at lifting the body, especially if the body is more muscular.
+Jim Montgomery’s 195 pounds were distributed over his 6’3’’ frame.
+Jonty Skinner’s slim 6’6’’ body weighed no more than 185 pounds and was therefore better suited to the two-stroke leg kick.
 A benefit of using this leg kick is that it saves a lot of energy as long as your feet and legs don’t stick out too much.
-It may also help your balance, which is why it’s beneficial if you tend to go wide when returning your arms.
+It may also help your balance, which is why it’s beneficial if you tend to go wide when returning your arms to the water.

-Skinner’s technique and mental preparation turned out to be more than sufficient for doing the race of the year.
-Perhaps even the decade.
+Skinner’s technique and mental preparation turned out to be more than sufficient for this race of the year—perhaps even the decade.
 He crushed the Americans who’d made their way to Philadelphia.
-Montgomery, the Olympic hero, wasn’t there, but Skinner was nevertheless able to crush his world record (49.99) and get a time of 49.44.
-This was also the first African world record in swimming and it was to stay undefeated until 1981.
+Montgomery, the Olympic hero, wasn’t there, but Skinner crushed his world record (49.99) with a time of 49.44.
+This was also the first African world record in swimming and it stood until 1981.

 Skinner’s fierce dream race broke the norm of the dominance of the American men’s team in the 1970s.
-The United States had won twelve out of thirteen events at the 1976 Olympics.
-They only lost the 200 meters breaststroke to John Hencken from the United Kingdom.
-At this time, participating nations were allowed to field three swimmers per event.
+The United States had won 12 out of 13 events at the 1976 Olympics, losing the 200m breaststroke to John Hencken from the United Kingdom.
+At that time, participating nations were allowed to field three swimmers per event.
 That meant that there were 33 individual medals up for grabs.
-The Americans took care of 25 of these.
+The Americans took 25 of these.

-Another race that changed the world of swimming in Philadelphia in 1976 may be attributed to Jesus.
-Or “Jesse” as he referred to himself at the Mission Viejo swim club in southern California.
+Another race that changed the world of swimming in Philadelphia in 1976 may be attributed to Jesus (or “Jesse,” as he referred to himself) from the Mission Viejo swim club in southern California.